thiagowfx/thiagowfx.github.io/content/posts/2024-12-28-site-performance-with-lighthouse.md

 - SEO

 I ran it against [my blog](https://pagespeed.web.dev/analysis/https-perrotta-dev/f7pfqerk0f?form_factor=mobile).

+My score was 100 / 83 / 96 / 100, respectively, which is quite good.
+It's not
+unexpected either, because I am running a static website.

 It offered me a couple of suggestions:

 > - Image elements do not have explicit width and height